ben/hubot-tangocard-highfive/README.md

 This is a [Hubot](https://hubot.github.com/) plugin with two functions:

 1. Enable you to publicly high-five someone in the chat room.
-1. Optionally send them an Amazon gift card.
+1. Optionally send them a gift card.

 ## Installation